bufbuild-ru/docs/docs/bsr/admin/instance/scim/overview/index.md

     "https://buf.example.com/buf.alpha.registry.v1alpha1.SCIMTokenService/CreateSCIMToken"
 ```

 The response includes the token's value in the `token` field.
-Save this token somewhere safe—you need it to enable SCIM in your IdP.You can also use Buf Studio via `https://buf.example.com/studio` to invoke this endpoint.
+Save this token somewhere safe — you need it to enable SCIM in your IdP.You can also use Buf Studio via `https://buf.example.com/studio` to invoke this endpoint.

 ### Readiness check